The 2021 Curriculum Course booklets have been distributed to senior students and copies have been emailed to parents.

 A big week of sport at School House was capped off with a battle of the minds on Sunday at the annual School House father and son quiz.

 The PTA and School have regretfully decided with the current Covid 19 Level 2 until the 16th September, that this does not allow us time to go ahead with the planned fair on the 19th September 2020.

 A team of four highly motivated OB'S boys teamed up with four adventure-ready girls, from Columba College, to compete in the South Island Hillary Challenge.

 Hitting the road early on a balmy Dunedin morning it was a shock to hop out of the van into blustery, cold conditions in Invercargill.

 With the disappointment of having the South Island Premier tournament cancelled, the football firsts headed off to Queenstown on Tuesday to play a couple of games against Wakatipu High School.

-The Artist of the Week for Week 2 of Term 3 is Year 11 student Max Gray.
+The Artist of the Week is Year 12 student Angus Taylor.